spitbol/x64/docs/M.md

-JSR causes control to be passed to the named procedure. _pnam_ is the label on a PRC statement elsewhere in the program section (see prc) or has been defined using an *exp* instruction.
+JSR causes control to be passed to the named procedure. _pnam_ is the label on a PRC statement elsewhere in the program section (see PRC) or has been defined using an *exp* instruction.

 The